Samuel May Williams House

+History

 Background

 Samuel May Williams moved to Mexican Texas in 1822 and soon began working as the secretary to Stephen F. Austin, the first empresario in Texas.
 During the Texas Revolution (1835–1836), Williams and his business partner Thomas F. McKinney used $99,000 of their own funds to purchase supplies for the Texian Army; Williams also purchased the first ship in the Texas Navy, the schooner Invincible.

 The war concluded with a Texian victory over Mexico, and the province known as Texas became an independent nation, the Republic of Texas.
 Between 1836 and 1838, McKinney and Williams worked with Michel B. Menard to get federal permission for the Galveston City Company to create a community on the eastern end of Galveston Island.
 In April 1838, Williams was named one of five directors of the company, which had permission to sell shares that could be redeemed for land or resold.
 The new city of Galveston grew rapidly, with over 4,000 residents in 1840.
 The city was geographically isolated, with no fresh water.
 There was not a bridge to connect the island to the mainland, and water was delivered by steamer every day.